Bombing of Guernica: Legacy

-The bombing gained immediate international media attention because of the intentional targeting of civilians by aerial bombers, a strategy widely recognized as "deviant", causing "international horror".
+The bombing gained immediate international media attention because of the alleged intentional targeting of civilians by aerial bombers, a strategy widely recognized as "deviant", causing "international horror".

 Steer's reports on the horrors of Guernica were greatly appreciated by the Basque people.
 Steer had made their plight known.
-The Basque authorities later honored his memory by naming a street in Bilbao George Steer Kalea, and commissioning a bronze bust with the dedication: "George Steer, journalist, who told the world the story about Guernica."
+Basque authorities later honored his memory by naming two streets in his memory and commissioning a bronze bust of him.

 Despite Francoist efforts to play down the reports, they proliferated and led to widespread international outrage at the time.
 Reactions to and condemnation of the bombing of Guernica is regarded by some historians as a turning point in the construction of the modern concept of human rights.

 Picasso's painting

 Guernica quickly became a world-renowned symbol of civilian suffering resulting from conflict and inspired Pablo Picasso to adapt one of his existing commissions into Guernica.
 The Spanish Republican Government had commissioned a work from him for the Spanish pavilion at the Paris International Exposition.
 Though he accepted the invitation to display a piece, he remained uninspired until he heard of the bombing of Guernica.
 Before the bombing of Guernica took place, Picasso never cared much for anything to do with politics.
 Once Picasso heard the news he changed his commissioned work for Spain into a reflection on the massacre.

 Picasso began the painting on 11 May 1937, working on a piece of unbleached muslin (349 cm x 776 cm).
 Since the work was so large, Picasso had to use a ladder and a long-handled brush to reach the furthest corners of the canvas.
 He spent over two months creating Guernica.
 He used only black and white paint to invoke the truth-telling authority of documentary photography.
 "The protest is found in what has happened to the bodies, the hands, the soles of the feet, the horse's tongue, the mother's breasts, the eyes in the head—the imaginative equivalent of what happened to them in the flesh.
 We are made to feel their pain with our own eyes."

 The display of Picasso's work at (Republican) Spain's Pavilion during the 1937 World's Fair in Paris reflected the effect on public consciousness.
 The painting, later adopted as a symbol of Basque nationalism during the Spanish transition to democracy, was displayed near Mercury Fountain, an overtly political work by Alexander Calder that incorporated mercury from the mines of Almadén.
 Today it resides in Museo Nacional Centro de Arte Reina Sofía in Madrid.
 A tapestry copy of Picasso's Guernica is displayed on the wall of the United Nations building in New York City, at the entrance to the Security Council room.
 It was placed there as a reminder of the horrors of war.